This module is used to create and edit markups (point list, line, angle, curve, closed curve, plane, ROI etc.) and adjust their display properties.

 Glyph Type: Select the symbol that will be used to mark each location.
 Default is the Sphere3D.

-Control Point Projection: Controls the projection of the control points in the 2D viewers onto slices around the one on which the control points have been placed.
+Projection visibility: Check to enable or disable visualization of projected control points on 2D viewers.
+The projection of the control points in the 2D viewers will be displayed onto slices around the one on which the control points have been placed.

 Use Markup Color: If checked, color the projections the same color as the markup.